Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Experimental Section

-Fast Fourier transforms (FFTs) of the particle images (size $N \times N$) were computed in Python, as shown in Figures 3b and 4b.
+Fast Fourier transforms (FFTs) of the particle images (size $N \times N$) were computed in Python, as shown in Fig. 4b and 5b.
 The anisotropy in the FFTs was quantified by extracting angular intensity profiles from the FFTs, where the intensity at a given angle was obtained by summing the pixel intensities along the corresponding radial direction.
 This was then normalized by dividing by the minimum intensity value for each FFT.
 From the FFTs, the radial intensity profile was also obtained by calculating the total intensity over a circumference at a given radius value.
-This was also normalized with the area under the curve.
-Two distinct peaks were identified in the resulting plot (Figure 6b).
+This was normalized with the area under the curve.
+Two distinct peaks were identified in the resulting plot (Fig. 7b).
 The corresponding characteristic length scales were calculated from the peak positions using the relation,

 where $0.12 \,\mu\text{m/pixel}$ is the image calibration factor.
-The peak at the lower radial value in the FFT represents the characteristic length scale associated with the chain segments, while the peak at the higher radial value represents the length scale associated with individual particle size.
-Each of these two length scales was then normalized by dividing by the largest measured value of the corresponding length, and the bubble plots were generated (Figure 6c-f).
-The un-normalized length scale corresponding to peak 1 was used in Figure 7e and was referred to as chain length.
+The peak at the lower radial value in the FFT represents the characteristic length scale associated with the chain segments (chain length and inter-chain spacing), while the peak at the higher radial value represents the length scale associated with individual particle size.
+Each of these two length scales was then normalized by dividing by the largest measured value of the corresponding length, and the bubble plots were generated (Fig. 7c-f).
+The un-normalized length scale corresponding to peak 1 was used in Fig. 9e and was referred to as the characteristic length.